chkware/chkware.github.io/docs/introduction.md

 ![CHKware | Low-code API quality testing, and automation toolbox](./assets/github-hero-01.png)

-_CHKware_ (pronounced as _/check:ware/_) is a low-code API testing tool, a script-able HTTP client, and an API test automation tool for the API era.
+**CHKware** (/check:ware/) is a low-code API testing tool and scriptable HTTP client, built for the API-driven era.
+It simplifies API test automation with minimal coding—fast, flexible, and tailored for modern needs.

-It is available as a command-line application.
-You write test specification files in a [YAML](https://yaml.org/)-based [DSL](https://en.wikipedia.org/wiki/Domain-specific_language).
-In that specification file you will define some structured configurations to be used for the following purpose:
+**CHKware** is a command-line tool where you write test specifications using a YAML-based DSL.

+**Features:**

-- Create reusable http request specification.
+- Reusable HTTP request and test specifications.
+- Structured, easy-to-maintain configurations.

+**Advantages:**

-- Create reusable test specifications.
+- Minimal setup, faster test creation.

-Afterward, you run those test specification files with _CHKware_, and get test results or even reuse them.
+- Simple reuse for consistent results.

+**Benefits:** Run your tests effortlessly and reuse test configurations to streamline API automation.

 ---

 ### Motivation

-In today's world, API is one of the key fuels that drive business.
-It is the way web applications consume services from self-hosted or 3rd-party vendors.
-Recent technology movements are going to a fluid internet direction, where _vendor_A_ have one API, _vendor_B_ is another API provider, while we are the consumers (e-commerce, fin-tech) of those vendor APIs.
-We use those APIs to host our contents based on those APIs.
-Maybe we are _vendor_U_ hosting more complex APIs on top of those.
-So, with the upcoming complexity of integration we need better tooling for API testing.
-Testing tools for modularize api testing.

-API automation is playing a key role in this era.
-The benefits of API automation are clearly visible.
-There are plenty of tools to support all kinds of test automation.
-However, the complexity to create and maintain automated test cases using available tools is inescapable.
-No way it's quick to get started, or pick up without further education on the corresponding tools ecosystem.
-Furthermore, knowledge of the programming language that was used to develop the tools is also needed for advanced customization of test cases.

-API testing tools are costly as well, in-term of licensing, setup and maintenance.
-Some tools are available for free for simple use-cases, but have complex licensing for increased usage, most of the time that aren't worthwhile.
-Also, commercial applications have limited community support, and knowledge exchange medium.
-Above that, of course, there are less and less open-source tools to cover these scenarios.

-For these reasons, the solutions are less scaling for actual use-cases.
-With additional business knowledge (that is ever-growing) required to start and maintain tests, you also need:

-1. Specific programming language knowledge, so it is not easy to jump-in quick
-2. Added complexity of maintaining supporting software stack, so there are side effects
-3. Above all, maintaining test cases based on code is more complex if you don't design your test code architecture well in the early days.

-So, clearly enough I think this situation needs to be improved.
-This is the motivation for _CHKware_.
+APIs power modern businesses, connecting web apps to services from multiple vendors.
+As integrations grow more complex, maintaining reliability becomes critical.
+That’s why you need smarter, modular API testing tools—built for today’s fast-evolving ecosystem.

+API automation is essential, but existing tools are complex and require significant learning.
+Setting up and maintaining automated tests takes time and often demands programming expertise for customization.
+You need a faster, simpler solution—designed for effortless setup and minimal learning curves.

+API testing tools are costly—not just in licensing but also in setup and maintenance.
+Free tools cover only basic use cases, while advanced features come with complex licensing and minimal community support.
+With fewer open-source alternatives, finding a scalable, affordable solution is harder than ever.
+That’s where an open, community-driven tool can fill the gap.

+These limitations make existing tools less scalable for real-world use.
+Effective API testing requires:

+- Mastery of specific programming languages, slowing onboarding.
+- Managing a complex software stack increases the risks of side effects.
+- Careful test code design upfront, or maintenance becomes a nightmare.

+The result?
+Slower adoption and higher long-term costs.
+You need a solution that simplifies testing without the overhead.

+It’s clear—the current state of API testing needs improvement.
+That’s why we created CHKware: a smarter, faster, and scalable solution designed to simplify API automation.

 ---

 ### Audiences

-The focused users of **CHKware** are everyone involved in an API project, given they have some testing basics.
+The focused users of **CHKware** are everyone involved in an API project, given they have some level of understanding of testing basics.
+If you

-- People with zero programming knowledge need a tool that does not get in their way.
+a. are a person with zero programming knowledge, and in need of a tool that does not get in your way,
-- We need a tool that is relatively easy to write specifications, expressive, and customizable to the very core.
+b. need a tool that is relatively easy to write test cases,
-- We need a tool that is very easy to learn, and fun to use.
+c. and need a tool that is very easy to learn

+Then CHKware is for you. 🙌

-In practical cases, software testers / QAs, developers, PM/POs, are the people who should be able to use it rigorously.
+In practical cases, software testers, software quality assurance, developers, and PM / POs, are the people who should be able to use CHKware.
+This project is beneficial when

-- This project is particularly helpful if you are developing an API oriented project.
+- you are developing an API-oriented project,
-- Writing specification to test websites, or web interfaces are not in the project focus for now.
-- Also, seeding data, validating data in DB is out of this project scope for now.
+- writing website automation,
+- also, seeding data or validating data.

 ---

 ### Platform support

-This tool is tested to run on **Linux**, **Windows**, and **macOS** platform.
+This tool is tested to run on **Linux**, **Windows**, and **macOS** platforms.

-There is no native binary dependency, therefore it is expected on all the platform where supported Python version works.
+There is no native binary dependency, therefore it is expected on all the platforms where the supported Python version works.
 Please create an issue, if you need additional platform support.

 ---